ConvivioTeam/unconf-live-session-grid/README.md

 ## .env settings

 ```
-// Google Developer Authentication
+// Required: Google Developer Authentication settings
 UKGC_PRIVATE_KEY
 UKGC_CLIENT_EMAIL
-// The URL of the spreadsheet to pull from
+// Required: The URL of the spreadsheet to pull from
 UKGC_SPREADSHEET_URL
 // The url of the logo image to use in the heading
 LOGO_URL